subseapulse/sum-opensource-doc/docs/install.md

 * JANUS library, to be installed in the default path.
 Refer to [the JANUS website](https://www.januswiki.com/) for download and installation procedures.

 	`Note: usage of JANUS ver.
 3.0.5 is recommended`

+	**Please note** if you plan to use JANUS at a sampling frequency of 192kHz please patch the JANUS code before installing it [as described in this guide](https://github.com/subseapulse/sum-opensource-doc/raw/refs/heads/master/janus-hf-patch.pdf).

 * libasound2 library, which can be installed by running